elhardian/django-project/README.md

 # django-project
 This is a sample django project

-### HOW TO
+### USAGE
 run this command to generate table based on generated migrations

 `python manage.py migrate`

-after executing above command, exec this command to run this application.
+after executing the above command, exec this command to run the application.

 `python manage.py runserver`